AstroBookings/.github/profile/2-design/2-system.architecture.md

 #### ⬇️ Consumes:

-- `📇 SystemDB`: To manage notification queues and user communication preferences
+- `📇 OperationsDB`: To manage notification queues and user communication preferences
 - `👽 EmailSvc`: To send out email notifications

 #### ⬆️ Provides for: